Sumidatasumidata.io

 i

-Server-side conversions still inherit UTM attribution — pass the user's original sessionId (or stored UTMs) when you send the event.
+Conversions inherit UTM attribution either way — pass the user's sessionId (or stored UTMs) when you send the event.
+From the browser, grab it via window.Sumidata.getSessionId() and localStorage.getItem('sumidata_device_id').
 See Linking browser session to server.